appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Sets the label alignment of the widget when the position selected is **left**.
+Sets the label alignment of the widget when the position selected is **Left**.

 </dd>